Boris Johnson faces cabinet following bruising confidence vote

 He said a no confidence vote would give Parliament "the opportunity to finally put an end to this sorry mess and kick him out of Downing Street".

-Labour's deputy leader Angela Rayner said Mr Johnson "has no confidence of his backbenchers, he has no confidence of any other political party and he has lost the will of the British people, so he should do the right thing and resign."
+Labour's deputy leader Angela Rayner said Mr Johnson "has no confidence of his backbenchers, he has no confidence of any other political party and he has lost the will of the British people, so he should do the right thing and resign".

 Asked if Labour would introduce a no confidence vote in the prime minister, Ms Rayner said her party would "consider all options".